MaDTrX/ncaaSchedulesAPI/README.md

 # ncaaSchedulesAPI

 ## Description
- - Ncaa Schedules API aims to gather and provided college sports schedules for developers to use
+ - Ncaa Schedules API aims to gather and provide college sports schedules for developers to use
  - Getting accurate and always up to date
  - beta version (football only)